Are the Web and Geo industries merging?

 JavaScript (/ˈdʒɑːvɑːˌskrɪpt/; JS)is a dynamic programming language.
 It is most commonly used as part of web browsers, whose implementations allow client-side scripts to interact with the user, control the browser, communicate asynchronously, and alter the document content that is displayed.
 (Wikipedia 2016)

 Most websites these days use Javascript.
 Javascript is the only language that runs in all of the browsers by default (and this is not going to be replaced anytime soon).
-From the Obama healthcare site to your personal blog, JavaScript is the only client-side browser language available on all browsers and so we will have for a while.
+From the Affordable Care Act site to your personal blog, JavaScript is the only client-side browser language available on all browsers and so we will have for a while.

 The world of Javascript is quite exciting – and messy (aka recent drama occurring with NPM, but it is gaining investment and developers.
 It will be with us for a while.

 The most popular topic at Fluent was the new MV framework, React.js.
-This framework is maturing and so more developers are intrigued by this new way of compiling and writing HTML and Javascript.
-React was built and is maintained by a core team at Facebook.
-As indicated by its name, React is making a statement about the way that Javascript and HTML can be rendered in the Window DOM (aka your browser).
-React has three core concepts that make it a unique framework:
+This framework is maturing, and more developers find this new way of compiling HTML and JavaScript intriguing.
+A core team at Facebook builds and maintains React, ensuring its growth and stability.
+The name “React” highlights its focus on transforming how JavaScript and HTML render within the Window DOM (your browser).
+React has three core concepts that make it a unique framework.

 Why should you care about this?
 Well, React is a great option for making custom data dashboards with Fulcrum data.
 With our new SQL API that we have in the works, the barrier for filtering, managing and querying data will be simpler.